Stalkingwolf23-glitch/EGL-307/README.md

 # EGL-307
-Project for NYP Module EGL307
+Project for NYP Module EGL307 using Docker to package a web app to launch anywhere